Mélange of Menus

 Irish Potatoes: Tiny balls of coconut cream rolled in cinnamon are the farthest thing that comes to mind when hearing the name of this dish for the first time.
 Though they’re not an Irish dish (or a potato) this dessert is usually available around St. Patrick’s Day.
 Find them at Shane Confectionery—the nation’s oldest candy store—in Old City.

 Scrapple: Hailed as the first pork food invented in America, this local invention is a fried treat at any meal.
 A mishmash of pork, cornmeal, flour, onions, herbs, spices and other seasonings, scrapple is packed into a loaf before being fried to perfection for your taste buds.TIP: Try the scrapple fries at the Down Home Diner in Reading Terminal Market.

 A fun way to explore Philadelphia’s culinary scene is to take a food tour.
 StrEATS of Philly will take you through the Italian Market and along appetizing East Passyunk Avenue in South Philadelphia, while Taste of Philly Food Tours specialize in sharing the history and the menus of Reading Terminal Market.
 Philly Tour Hub offers a collection of walking, driving, and segway tours throughout the city, with stops at iconic eateries along the way.
+City Food Tours offers experiences based in East Passyunk Avenue and Old City, as well as a Flavors of Philly Food Tour based in Reading Terminal Market that landed on Tripadvisor’s Travelers’ Choice Best of the Best list for 2021.
 Those looking for a more beer-focused journey should find satisfaction in City Brew Tours’ offerings.